-Continued investments in the NSF programs that support natural science collections research and education are essential if we are to maintain our global leadership in innovation.
-Sustained investments in NSF will help spur economic growth, drive new discoveries, and continue to build scientific capacity at a time when our nation is at risk of being outpaced by our global competitors.
-Please support an investment of \$8.0 billion for NSF for FY 2018.
+Investments in NSF programs that support natural science collections research and education are essential if we are to maintain our global leadership in innovation.
+Please support funding of at least \$8.45 billion for NSF for FY 2019.

 Thank you for your thoughtful consideration of this request and for your prior support of the National Science Foundation.